Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

 In this way, when running `dbt run`, the models inside `src` folder won't be created.
 They become CTEs.
 ### Sources and Seeds
 #### Sources
-They are data already inside the DWH.
+They are data already inside the DWH and usually are constructed upon the Raw Layer.
+They give more information about the freshness of the data.

+They are defined in a `sources.yml` file, located in the `models` folder.
 #### Seeds
 They are data that are not inside the DWH.
-The *Seed* is the source of such data (e.g. Your local laptop).
+The *Seed* is the source of such data (e.g. Your local laptop as .CSV files).
+The folder is defined in the `dbt_project.yml` file as `seed-paths` and usually this path points to the `seeds` folder.

+Once the data are located in the `seeds` folder, run the command `dbt seed` to load the data into the DWH.
+The data are loaded into the `dbtlearn` schema and the table name is the same as the file name.
+They will be loaded as `table` materialisation.
+The belongs to the 'Mart' layer.
 # CLI
 ## Prompt
 ```bash